 We try to assist residents with cleanup of brush and limbs, mostly after high winds or storms.
 In addition, if a city resident prunes or trims his own trees and piles small amounts of brush (that will not require more than 10-15 minutes to dispose of) neatly between the curb and sidewalk, the city’s chipper truck will dispose of it if he/she calls the Street Department to report their address.
 Since the chipper does not go out ever day, it may take 4 or 5 days to pick up.
 If a resident hires someone to trim his trees or shrubs, that person must haul away all brush associated with the job.
 There is no specific day for chipping.
 When you have a pile for the chipper, call the Street Department and we will put it on our list.

-During the spring, we have “heavy trash pick-up” for two weeks.
+During the spring and fall, we have “heavy trash pick-up”.
 We will pick up large items such as furniture, appliances, wood, metal, etc. within reason.
 Anything with Freon in it, such as refrigerators or air conditioners must be tagged as having had the Freon and the compressor removed.
 The city will not pick up tires, concrete or other items that we cannot get rid of.
 We also do not collect televisions or computers, however, these items can be dropped off at the Street Department at no charge.
-Spring Clean Up usually takes place the latter part of April or the first of May.
-Please check the newspaper, radio or our Facebook page for the dates each spring.
+Please check the newspaper, radio or our Facebook page for the dates of the spring and fall clean-ups.
 The property owner or resident is responsible for the removal of these bulky items at all times other than this two week period.
 Everything must be neatly piled and separated by material type: we will not sort through a messed up stack of items.